Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 I remember one heated exchange in particular when my notion of being in charge exploded in my face.
 One of you and I were having a heated argument in the car.
 In fact, we were screaming at each other.
 I wanted you to do what I thought you should do.
-And you told me that I couldn't fulfill the desires for my own life through you.
-It was in that moment that I realized that each of you is a unique and beautiful woman, with a unique path.
+You then told me that I couldn't fulfill the desires for my own life through you.
+It was at that moment that I realized that each of you is a unique and beautiful woman with a unique path.
 It doesn't matter what I think or what I want, you are free to express the fullness of who you truly are.
 This has been terrifying and exhilarating for me as your mom.
 I have to stand back and let you fly, without controlling what happens after you take off.

 I am proud of who you are.
-I am honored to be your mom.
-And I love you.
+I am honored to be your mom and I love you.

 Advice for Moms and Daughters

-Whether you are a mom, or a daughter, there are some things to keep in mind as you travel through your life.
+Whether you are a mom or a daughter, there are some things to keep in mind as you travel through your life.

 Moms, your daughters are not trying to ruin your life.
 They aren't trying to be difficult.
 Life is difficult.
 Your daughters look to you as an example.
 Sometimes you offer an example for them to follow.
 Sometimes, you offer an example of what not to do.
 Either way, your daughters learn from you.

 Show your mom and your daughters you love them.
 Tell them often.
-Life is short and nothing is more important than sharing love with the people around you.
+Life is short, and nothing is more important than sharing love with the people around you.
 Love your mom.
-Love your daughters.
-And try to have fun as the process of life unfolds before you.
+Love your daughters and try to have fun as the process of life unfolds before you.